moi-cest-matthew/moi-cest-matthew.github.io/essays/AIdhd.md

 Of course, such a new advancement with a new type of technology does come with challenges and risks:

-> We don't fully understand why proteins like to adopt these particular shapes, but we see bonds often have these angles for some reason, so we’d think, “let's just make an energy term that says that they should be in those angles.”
+> "We don't fully understand why proteins like to adopt these particular shapes, but we see bonds often have these angles for some reason, so we’d think, 'let's just make an energy term that says that they should be in those angles.'
 And that was all done primarily on CPU and a combination of poorly understood physics and poorly understood observations mixed together.
-It wasn’t the most accurate.
+It wasn’t the most accurate. "

 ## Challenges and Opportunities
 *The following paragraphs in this section were generated using ChatGPT, then edited by me.
 Edits are in square brackets.*